-13 The Investment Climate Survey conducted by the Secretariat of the Investment Council represents an instrument for gathering business perception in a structured way regarding issues such as tax inspection, VAT, communication with the tax administration and customs, informality.
-The investment climate index prepared based on the survey data combines the information on tax administration but also information related to licensing, relations with public administration, human resources or borrowing procedures/costs etc. The survey was conducted for three consecutive rounds during the period 2015-2018, with the participation of approximately 577 businesses from all economic sectors at the national level.

-- 1. Certainly, inspectorates are an important part of the public administration in contact with the businesses.
+1. Certainly, inspectorates are an important part of the public administration in contact with the businesses.
 This confrontation also influences the perception of business on the role of the administration as a market regulator.
 While there is a positive dynamic in the formal aspect of inspections, there is still room for improvement in the content aspect, avoiding overlapping of competencies and functions between different inspectorates and strengthening inter-institutional coordination.
-Sectoral legislation review and coherence in the distribution of competencies are factors that still hamper the optimization of the reform efficiency.
-At this current stage of implementation of the inspection reform as part of the wider deregulation reform, it may be necessary to restore the focus on political engagement and strategic reform documents, by making available to the public the types and plans of eventual measures or activities. - 2.
-The institutional inspection structure in Albania has radically changed since 2010.
-Inspection remains under the competence of the local government, the Ministries and the inspectorates subordinate thereto.
+Sectoral legislation reviews and coherence in the distribution of competencies are factors that still hamper the optimisation of reform efficiency.
+At this current stage of implementation of the inspection reform as part of the wider deregulation reform, it may be necessary to restore the focus on political engagement and strategic reform documents by making available to the public the types and plans of eventual measures or activities.

+2. The institutional inspection structure in Albania has radically changed since 2010.
+Inspection remains under the competence of the local Government, the Ministries and the inspectorates subordinate thereto.
 Inspection is coordinated and monitored by the Central Inspectorate established in 2011.
-At the first stages of reorganization of the inspectorates, their number was reduced from 34 to only 8.
+At the first stages of re-organisation of the inspectorates, their number was reduced from 34 to only 8.
 Currently, the number of SIs is 16.
-The number of inspectorates results in an upward trend as compared to the starting point of the reform despite the merger of several of them 14.
-From the efforts to understand the volume of inspection through official statistics, a transfer of inspection competencies from one inspectorate to another was noted (e.g. water inspectorate, aquaculture).
-Instability in the distribution of inspectorate competencies and their growing number contradict the spirit of the reform which consisted in increasing the effectiveness of inspections with a lower number of inspectorates. - 3.
-Currently, the total number of inspections reported, as a total of all inspections carried out by each inspectorate, in 2017 is estimated at 83,000 inspections.
-The downward trend in the number of inspections shows that there are attempts to create a positive business climate and not increase their administrative costs from multiple controls.
-These costs, measured in number of days per year in which a business needs to be inspected, have been reduced to 15 days from 59 days they used to be prior to the beginning of the reform.
-In 2017, about 16% of inspections were conducted through the e-inspection platform, significantly improving inspection effectiveness in terms of time and reducing corrupt practices.
-Progress in this regard, with the increase in the ratio of online inspections relative to the total of inspections, will continue to have a positive impact on the effectiveness of the reform. - 4.
-From the analysis of the inspections distribution during 2017 it results that the inspectorates with the highest volume of inspections are the State Inspectorate of Health, the State Technical and Industrial Inspectorate and the State Labour and Social Services Inspectorate The role of the State Inspectorate of Environment and Forestry appears to be increasing.
+The number of inspectorates results in an upward trend compared to the starting point of the reform despite the merger of several of them14.
+From the efforts to understand the volume of inspection through official statistics, a transfer of inspection competencies from one inspectorate to another was noted (e.g., water inspectorate, aquaculture).
+Instability in the distribution of inspectorate competencies and their growing number contradicts the spirit of the reform, which increased the effectiveness of inspections with a lower number of inspectorates.